Tibet serfdom controversy: Political debate

 Chinese sources portray Tibet before 1950 as a feudal serfdom in which serfs suffered under the despotic rule of lamas and aristocrats.
 Tibetan sources describe the people as happy, content, and devoted to Buddhism.
 Tibetan Phuntsok Wangyal, who founded the Tibetan Communist Party in the 1940s, describes the old system as unequal and exploitative.

 One of the earliest publications in English to apply the term "serf" to Tibet was Marxist journalist Anna Louise Strong's 1960 When Serfs Stood up in Tibet, published by the Chinese government.
-Another early promoter of the term is historian A. Tom Grunfeld, who based his writings on the work of British explorers of the region (particularly Charles Alfred Bell.
+Another early promoter of the term is historian A. Tom Grunfeld, who based his writings on the work of British explorers of the region (particularly Charles Alfred Bell).
 His book is reportedly not supported by traditional Tibetan, Chinese, or Indian histories, contains inaccuracies and distortions, and Grunfeld's extracts from Bell were taken out of context to mislead readers.
 Grunfeld is a polarizing figure for the Chinese (who praise his work, scholarship, and integrity) and the Tibetans, who call him a "sinologist" who lacks authority on Tibetan history due to his inability to read Tibetan and not having visited Tibet before writing his book.
 Political scientist Michael Parenti's 2003 essay, Friendly Feudalism: The Tibet Myth (revised in 2007), was largely based on Strong, Grunfeld, and Stuart and Roma Gelder's 1964 Timely Rain: Travels in New Tibet.

 Melvyn Goldstein, author of a number of works on Tibetan society since the 1960s, used "serf" to translate the Tibetan term mi ser ("yellow person"; also translated as "peasant") and to describe landless peasants and wealthier landowning, taxpaying families: "With the exception of about 300 noble families, all laymen and laywomen in Tibet were serfs (Mi ser) bound via ascription by parallel descent to a particular lord (dPon-po) though an estate, in other words sons were ascribed to their father's lord but daughters to their mother's lord."
 In his 1989 book A History of Modern Tibet, Goldstein wrote that serfdom was prevalent in Tibet but it was not an entirely-static society.
 There were several types of serf sub-statuses; one of the most important was the "human lease", which enabled a serf to acquire a degree of personal freedom.
 This was an alternative which, despite retaining the concept of lordship, partially freed the mi ser from obligations to a landed estate (usually for an annual fee).
 In 1997, Goldstein used the term "serf" in a more cautious way: "...
 Monastic and aristocratic elites ... held most of the land in Tibet in the form of feudal estates with hereditarily bound serflike peasants".
-Powers has characterized Goldstein as "generally pro-China", but called his History of Modern Tibet "the most balanced treatment".
+John Powers has characterized Goldstein as "generally pro-China", but called his History of Modern Tibet "the most balanced treatment".
 Goldstein has said that he has conservative political views.
 According to William Monroe Coleman, China misrepresents Goldstein's usage as support for its version of Tibetan history.